How much does WellnessLiving cost?+

 Is WellnessLiving owned by private equity?+

-WellnessLiving raised a $52.5M growth equity round from JMI Equity in March 2021.
-JMI is a private equity firm focused on growth-stage SaaS.
-This is structurally similar to the Vista (Mindbody) and Xplor (Mariana Tek, Momence) ownership patterns: a PE-backed software business where the acquisition multiple drives multi-year ARR expansion pressure on the customer base.
-Operator reports on Capterra and G2 over the years since the JMI investment reflect the standard playbook — price expansion at renewal, contract length increases, integration with portfolio billing infrastructure.
+WellnessLiving raised US$66M from McCarthy Capital and CIBC Innovation Banking in August 2022.
+McCarthy Capital is a growth-equity firm; CIBC provided the debt component.
+This is structurally similar to the Vista (Mindbody) and Xplor (Mariana Tek, Momence) ownership patterns: a growth-capital-backed software business where the investment thesis drives multi-year ARR expansion pressure on the customer base.
+Operator reports on Capterra and G2 in the years since reflect the standard playbook — price expansion at renewal, contract length increases, integration with portfolio billing infrastructure.

 Does WellnessLiving charge marketplace commission?+